cnoe-io/openapi-mcp-codegen/BLOG.md

 ## 1) Generate and Run an A2A-enabled Agent

 - Run the generator (as shown in Quick Start).
+The command includes --enable-slim to generate SLIM transport support and a docker-compose file.
 - Start any required mock or dev server for the Komodor API if applicable, or point to a real environment.
 - Launch the generated A2A agent server.
 - Use an A2A client (or A2A Inspector) to send queries like: “Run RCA on namespace X for service Y” or “Explain the incident timeline for deployment Z.”